 According to legislative and regulatory guidance, user charges should be based on the full cost to the government of providing the services or things of value.
-OMB Circular A-25 defines full cost as all direct and indirect costs to any part of the Federal government of providing a good, resource, or service.
+OMB Circular A-25 defines full cost as all direct and Start Printed Page 6266indirect costs to any part of the Federal government of providing a good, resource, or service.
 These costs include, but are not limited to, an appropriate share of:

 - Direct and indirect personnel costs, including salaries and fringe benefits such as medical insurance and retirement.

 - Physical overhead, consulting, and other indirect costs including material and supply costs, utilities, insurance, travel, and rents or imputed rents on land, buildings, and equipment.

 - Management and supervisory costs.